 - So, I posted my own “safe list” PLUS my picks for best safe sunscreens of the year.

 I’ve gotten some emails, along with comments on Facebook from folks who feel I shouldn’t encourage people to use less expensive sunscreen because it’s not safe.
-Which I totally get and will comment more on later.
-However, for now, what I will continue to say is that I cannot in good conscious, tell families to use $6 per oz sunscreen.
+Which I totally get, but for now, what I will continue to say is that I cannot in good conscious, tell families to spend their money on $6 per oz sunscreen.
 That’s nuts.

 Anyhow, today I saw that EWG released their brand new 2012 safe sunscreen guide.
 It came out earlier this year than I expected (I swear I thought it usually came out in June or July).
 I went to take a look and again, many of the sunscreens on the 2012 list are costly.